 How To Hire A Ghostwriter

 A ghostwriter can help you take your idea from conception to fruition.
-She can help sculpt your vision into a book your readers can’t put down.
+She can help sculpt your vision into a book that your readers won’t want to put down.

 Ghostwriting pricing can span a broad range but remember the old saying: you get what you pay for.